rod2ik/tikzjax/README.md

 An SVG title can be added for screen reader users by setting `data-aria-label`.

+The `data-disable-cache` attribute can be set to `true` to disable caching of an image in the indexed database.

 Use `data-show-console="true"` to enable the output of TeX in the console.
 By default, console output is disabled and nothing is shown in the browser console.
 If this data attribute is set, then you will see